Consumer Medicine Information

 What do I do if I forget to take IMBRUVICA?

-Do not take extra capsules to make up the missed dose.
+Do not take extra capsules or tablets to make up the missed dose.

 If you are not sure what to do, contact your doctor or pharmacist.